JagadeeshMaroju/xmcloud-edge-webhook-management-tool/README.md

 # xmcloud-edge-webhook-management-tool
-Sitecore powershell **(SPE) module** experience edge webhook management tool to create/update and delete webhooks of the edge admin API.
+Sitecore powershell **(SPE) module** experience edge webhook management tool to create, update and delete webhooks of the edge admin API.
 Useful for developers for managing the experience edge webhooks.

 # INSTALLATION